nithish1104422/Ansible-LAMP-Stack-Automation/README.md

 1. Place these files in the root of your project directory.
 2. Run the playbook as documented in the README.

-Let me know if you need additional customization or clarification! 🚀